-165 3.1 Model and data
+155 3.1 Data

 The numerical model used for this study is the dry dynamical core version of the Geophysical Fluid Dynamics Laboratory (GFDL) model with a spectral dynamical core.
 The model configuration follows Held and Suarez (1994) with some modifications.
 The model is forced through Newtonian relaxation of the temperature field to a prescribed equilibrium profile, with linear frictional and thermal damping.
-We use a stratospheric perpetual solstice configuration, following Polvani and Kushner (2002)'s weak polar vortex forcing ($\gamma = 2$) with a troposphere-to-stratosphere transition at 200 hPa (as used in Sheshadri et al., 2015) and a zonal wavenumber 2 mountain with 2 km height following Gerber and Polvani (2009).
-The transition level (Sheshadri et al., 2015) is used as the tropopause layer is too deep in the Polvani and Kushner (2002) model configuration.
+We use a stratospheric perpetual solstice configuration, following Polvani and Kushner 160 (2002)'s weak polar vortex forcing ($\gamma = 2$) with a troposphere-to-stratosphere transition at 200 hPa (as used in Sheshadri et al., 2015) and a zonal wavenumber 2 mountain with 2 km height following Gerber and Polvani (2009).
 Note that the tropospheric equilibrium temperature profile was not modified (i.e., follows Held and Suarez, 1994); only the stratospheric profile was.
-The model resolution is T63 (1.875-degree horizontal resolution at the Equator) with 50 varying vertical levels between 1000 hPa and 0 hPa (with the top half-level at ~ 7 Pa), and is run for 50005 days, of which the first 300 days are taken as a spin-up period.
+The model resolution is T63 (1.875-degree horizontal resolution at the Equator) with 50 varying vertical levels between 1000 165 hPa and 0 hPa, and is run for 50005 days, of which the first 300 days are taken as a spin-up period.
 The zonal mean zonal wind climatology is shown in, e.g., Fig. 8a (black contours) below.
 The data are analysed as zonal mean and daily mean (from four-times-daily resolution - the eddy fluxes are first computed at 6-hourly resolution and then averaged over 24 h).
-This type of model is used here as it has been used in the past for mechanistic studies of coupled troposphere-stratosphere dynamics.
-It allows us to isolate large-scale dynamical processes important for the 175 tropopause wave source and its impacts.

-As one of the main interests of this study involves the dynamically driven transient behaviour at the tropopause (forced via, e.g., upscale cascade or wave decay mechanisms from section 2), the model configuration differs from the conventionally used strong polar vortex ($\gamma = 4$) with a tall mountain (i.e., 4 km) configuration (e.g., Sheshadri et al., 2015) for the following reasons.
-If the orographic forcing has a too strong amplitude, there appears to be a direct impact from stationary waves at the 180

-185 tropopause (e.g., see Figs. 5c and 6a in Gerber, 2012), providing a stationary wave source near the tropopause, which leads to a relatively strong climatological positive EP flux divergence there.
+As one of the main interests of this study involves the dynamically driven transient behaviour at the tropopause (forced via, e.g., upscale cascade or wave decay mechanisms from section 2), the model configuration differs from the conventionally used strong polar vortex ($\gamma = 4$) with a tall mountain (i.e., 4 km) configuration (e.g., Sheshadri et al., 2015) for the following 170 reasons.
+If the orographic forcing has a too strong amplitude, there appears to be a direct impact from stationary waves at the tropopause (e.g., see Figs. 5c and 6a in Gerber, 2012), providing a stationary wave source near the tropopause, which leads to a relatively strong climatological positive EP flux divergence there.
 The goal here is to minimise such a direct impact near the tropopause.
-Therefore, we have weakened the surface planetary wave forcing, such that its forcing region is limited to 2 km height, which then required a weakening of the polar vortex to obtain a more realistic stratospheric variability and SSD/SSW events with potential downward impact.
-This yields a weak climatological EP flux divergence at the tropopause (similar in 190 magnitude to the observed values but opposite in sign; not shown), however the model still exhibits strong planetary (mostly $k = 2$) wave variability.
-Our model setup effectively precludes diabatic wave generation at the tropopause, but these diabatic effects cannot be excluded in the real atmosphere as in, e.g., ERA-20C described below.
+Therefore, we have weakened the surface planetary wave forcing, such that its forcing region is limited to 2 km 175 height, which then required a weakening of the polar vortex to obtain a more realistic stratospheric variability and SSD/SSW events with potential downward impact.
+This yields a weak climatological EP flux divergence at the tropopause (similar in magnitude to the observed values but opposite in sign; not shown), however the model still exhibits strong planetary (mostly $k = 2$) wave variability.